seng438-master/seng438-a4/seng438-a4.md

 After completing part 1, students will:

-- gain an understanding of what mutation testing is and why it is useful
+- Gain an understanding of what mutation testing is and why it is useful

-- be able to measure the mutation score of their test suites in order to analyze the results
+- Be able to measure the mutation score of their test suites in order to analyze the results

-- become familiar with the use of a mutation testing tool
+- Become familiar with the use of a mutation testing tool

 ## 2.2 TESTING TOOLS